shankarpandala/azure-dw-bikeshare-analytics/README.md

 4. Then add a destination link to **Azure Blob Storage** as a source and In the storage account, you should see the four datasets copied in from postgres
 ![postgresql](images/datacopysuccess.PNG)

+**All the scripts used are updated to the scipts folder of this repo**
 ## Step 5
 ## LOAD the data into external tables in the data warehouse